-One family consisting of a mother (45-50 years old), and 2 sons (18, 23), and two single men, who were all from Syria, departed from Pljevlja (MNE) at 1:00 AM on May 18th.
+One family consisting of a mother (45-50 years old), her two sons (18, 23), and two single men, all from Syria, departed from Pljevlja (MNE) at 1:00 AM on May 18th.
 They took a taxi to the border and entered Bosnia by foot near Metaljka (BiH).

 They spent the next 24 hours walking through the forest, but during this time one member of the group fell and injured her leg.
-By this time the group was near the town of Brezovice (BiH) and they left the forest to walk along the main road to look for someone who could help the injured member of the group.
+Now near the town of Brezovice (BiH), they left the forest to walk along the main road to look for someone who could help the injured member of the group.

-The respondent reported that they encountered two local police officers, who he believed were from Republika Srpska.
-At around 3:00 am (May 19th), the officers stopped to talk to the group May 19th on the road in Brezovice (BiH).
-The respondent and his group told the officers that they needed to go to a hospital because one of the individuals had an injured leg.
+At around 3:00 am (May 19th), the respondent reported that they encountered two local police officers on a road in Brezovice, who he claimed were from Republika Srpska (an entity within Bosnia-Herzegovina).
+The officers stopped the group.
+They notified the officers that they needed to go to a hospital because one of the individuals had an injured leg.
 The police officers did not speak English, but told them to “wait, wait.”
 The respondent believed that the officers would help them get to the hospital.
 Instead, within ten minutes, three border police officers arrived in a van.

-The border police asked them where they are going and the respondent told them they wanted to go to the camp in Sarajevo (BiH) to ask for asylum and that the one individual was injured and needed a hospital.
+The border police asked them where they are going and the respondent told them they wanted to go to the camp in Sarajevo (BiH) to ask for asylum and that one individual was injured and needed a medical assistance.

-For ten minutes the group tried to speak to the border officers, expressing the need for medical care and intended to apply for asylum, but the officers claimed they did not understand what they were saying.
+For ten minutes the group tried to speak to the border officers, expressing their need for a hospital, but the officers claimed they did not understand.
 The officers then shouted at the group and told them that they must go back to Montenegro.

 “The only solution for them is that we go back to Montenegro.”